parkerproject/parkerituk/README.md

 # Blog built on GHOST
-I write about coding and other things
+My personal blog where I ramble about anything